Practices: Government Contracts

 For more than 30 years, our attorneys have been winning government contracts protests and disputes.
 We know the law, the process and how to get to the bottom line for our clients.

-Bringing more than 25 years of experience to this area of practice, the Government Contracts team at Brown Rudnick helps clients resolve a wide range of complex business disputes.
+With more than 100 years of collective experience in this practice area, the Government Contracts team at Brown Rudnick helps clients resolve a wide range of complex business disputes.
 From prosecuting and defending bid protests before the Government Accountability Office (GAO), to asserting and defending claims before courts and boards of contract appeals, to investigating and defending civil and criminal fraud accusations, this team delivers proven abilities and a grounded perspective.

 We represent clients in matters related to government contracts across a diverse industry span: defense, energy, environment, technology, healthcare, real estate and construction.
 Applying the strong client-oriented litigation philosophy that distinguishes us, we staff to deliver cost-effective representations and routinely call upon the strong pool of talent within the firm, as well as the most sophisticated technologies available to assist in accomplishing our clients’ objectives.